The ESF First-Year Experience (FYE)

 Beginning with our annual activities fair in the fall semester, first year students will be made aware of and encouraged to participate in student organizations and activities.

 The Alcohol and Other Drugs Programming Action Plan sets forth ESF's expectations regarding student use of alcohol and other drugs.
 The College works to encourage healthy choices by creating a positive living and learning environment for studentsone that does not tolerate the illegal and harmful use of alcohol and other drugs.
 We do this in three ways:

 - By providing educational programs on alcohol and other drugs as well as alternative social events; and

 - By providing academic content on the implications of alcohol and other drug use.

 Diversity Awareness and Training

-ESF promotes and develop programs that educate all students about race, gender, sexual orientation, religion, ethnicity, etc., with the support of the student-to-student mentoring program, the Office of Multicultural Affairs and others.
+ESF promotes and develop programs that educate all students about race, gender, sexual orientation, religion, ethnicity, etc., with the support of the student-to-student mentoring program, the Office of Diversity and Inclusion and others.